Banks, Governments and Corporations will attempt to drive adoption of a self serving independent token.

 Identity based transactions are intended to make theft and extortion illogical, given a thief must pass proceeds to an identified party.
 All aspects of anonymous crime by definition should be and will be contained by enforcing identity.
 As a consequence society and our children are protected from exploitation and criminal abuse.

 If we put aside the moral issues of empowering crime, how can we ignore a bank's responsibility to report suspicious transactions.
 How can institutions recognize an anonymous neutral currency when to do so would mean they potentially break the law?
 Identabit enables institutional support.

-Identabit is an open source, genuine solution to the legitimising of decentralised technologies, enabling developers to focus on sustainable business opportunities that ultimately disrupt and disintermediate the unnecessary and inefficient.
+Identabit is an open source, genuine solution to the legitimising of decentralized technologies, enabling developers to focus on sustainable business opportunities that ultimately disrupt and disintermediate the unnecessary and inefficient.

 To drive adoption digital money must improve on both cash and credit cards.
 For this to happen, digital money must pass rapidly and easily, between participants.
 Value must be exchanged without fear of transfer inaccuracy and users must be able to expand their network of recipients with the same address-book leverage and simplicity experienced with mobile messaging.

 AML/CTF compliance by exchanges and banks is meaningless unless inclusive of P2P transactions.
 Identabit enables P2P/AML/CTF by way of blockchain enforced identification and transaction privacy.

 As digital money is integrated into cars, appliances, apps, dispensers, entertainment mediums, automated medical appraisals, etc. our Identabit accounts will be interconnected with everything we use and identity will enable incentives, auditability, reversibility, etc.

 Decentralized Identity Protection

 No Single Point of Control